k98kurz/tapescript/docs.md

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as floats; subtract them from the first one; put the result back onto the stack.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as floats; subtract them from the first (top) one; put the result back onto the stack.

 Aliases:
 - SUBTRACT_FLOATS